AlgoMaster Logo

 The trigger is Count == Capacity on the next Add.
 A new array of double the length is allocated, the existing four elements are copied over by index, the new element goes into the slot at the original Count, and the old array is left for the garbage collector.
 The new Capacity is 8 even though only 5 slots are used.

-Cost: Each resize copies every existing element.
-If you're going to add a million items, calling EnsureCapacity(1_000_000) once is much faster than letting the list resize about 20 times along the way.
+Each resize copies every existing element.
+For a million-item insert, calling EnsureCapacity(1_000_000) once is much faster than letting the list resize about 20 times along the way.
 EnsureCapacity was added in .NET 6 and returns the resulting capacity, which can be larger than requested.

 The growth strategy is max(4, oldCapacity * 2), with one subtlety: on a 32-bit process the maximum array length is around 2 billion elements, and on a 64-bit process with large-object support arrays can hold more.
 If the doubling would overflow, the list grows to the platform maximum and then Add throws OutOfMemoryException if you try to push past it.